foeLe/Software-Engineering-project-Spring-22/README.md

         1. 'git add .'
         2. 'git commit -m "(description)"
 ```
-Then, push our changed codes: $'git push heroku main'
+Then, push the changes: $'git push heroku main'
 Finally, use any of the options under 5) above to see the deployed app.